 William A. Davis, III

 William Anthony ("Tony") Davis has been with the firm since 1976.
-He is a senior partner and serves on the firm's Executive Committee.
+He is a senior partner and has served on the firm's Executive Committee.

 Tony's practice is devoted to civil litigation with emphasis on natural resources law, business litigation, accountant's professional liability, environmental law, insurance, municipal law, and products liability.
 He is admitted to practice in all state and federal courts in Alabama, as well as the Eleventh Circuit Court of Appeals.